emuehlstein/dmrconfig_dm32/dm32_reference/channel_layout.md

 - TX frequency: 4‑byte little‑endian BCD at s+4..s+7
 - Each nibble represents a decimal digit; the 8 digits form a value in 10 Hz units.
 Example: digits “4 4 3 5 8 7 5 0” → 443.58750 MHz.
 - A float32 value sometimes exists at the same location but is not relied upon; BCD is the authoritative signal.
+- Robust decode: try both BCD nibble orders; pick the one that scores better for ham bands (≈144/430 MHz) and 12.5 kHz step alignment.
+- Sanity: for TX, fall back to RX if out‑of‑band or if |TX−RX| > ~10 MHz.

 ## Parameter block (16 bytes at s+8..s+23)